Bayer-Group/BayerCLAW/doc/deployment.md

             - CoreRepo: Location (account and repo name) of the BayerCLAW repository.
 You shouldn't need to change this.
             - CoreBranch: Git branch to build.
 You shouldn't need to change this.
         - **Identifiers**
             - InstallationName: Name of the main BayerCLAW stack.
-Default is `bayerclaw`, don't change it for the initial deployment.
+Default is `bayerclaw2`, don't change it for the initial deployment.
             - CompilerMacroName: The name of the BayerCLAW compiler that will be created.
-Default is `BC_Compiler`, don't change this for the initial deployment.
+Default is `BC2_Compiler`, don't change this for the initial deployment.
         - **Enviroment parameters**
             - VpcId: The ID of the VPC where Batch jobs will run, as described above.